Every agent now speaks xlsx

 A selector is a sheet-qualified cell or rectangle: Sheet1!A1, Sheet1!A1:C9, or a bare A1 with --sheet Sheet1.
 Quote sheets with spaces for your shell: 'Q1 Sales'!A1.

 Input accepts A1 or absolute R1C1 anywhere (auto-detected).
-Output is A1 by default; the global --ref-style r1c1 flag flips it.
+Structured reads return the stable nobie.read.v2 semantic envelope.

 // the shape